Horizon 8 Architecture

 The following diagram shows the server components and the logical architecture for multiple pod deployment of Horizon, including additional components.
 This can be applied to pods deployed in either the same or different locations.

-Figure 39: Multiple Horizon Pods with Additional Services
+Figure 36: Multiple Horizon pods with additional services

 Each site has a separate instance of App Volumes with its own set of App Volumes Managers.
 For more information, see Multi-site Design in App Volumes Architecture.